1,205 total views, 1 views today

 A line lying on the ground can also get entangled with other vehicles so it is best not to drive or taxi over them, if for instance some type of wheeled powered planes are also flying off this field.
 A line returning down from a Launch, perhaps 5 – 15 seconds of airtime, is also a great catcher for another set of wings or a spinning propeller.

-Thermaling is an art, perhaps black magic and getting a sailplane to rise with rising air is not easy.
-One can find his sailplane down low perhaps as low as 200 ft and 1000 ft or more from the location where he is standing.
+Thermalling is an art, perhaps black magic and getting a sailplane to rise with rising air is not easy.
+Thermalling where others want to buzz there planes back and forth or practice the art of landing seldom works.
+One can find his sailplane down low perhaps as low as 50 ft and 500 ft or more from the location where he is standing.
 This is a big box and that space can often also be used by other birds in particular eagles where I am , so I am always on the look out for them and avoid their space as much as possible.

 Here in Nova Scotia, we have lots of land and wide Open space.
 Any property that is mowed and suitable for this type of operation usually has uses for something other then Launching Sailplanes.